The

 and French was moved during construction of the MBNA complex downtown.

-Century Black Urban Burial Population During the Summer of 1996, MAAR
+Late Nineteenth Century Black Urban Burial Population During the Summer of

-Associates, Inc. (MAl), was asked to undertake the excavation and removal of
+1996, MAAR Associates, Inc. (MAl), was asked to undertake the excavation and

-burials at a documented cemetery located on French street in the downtown area
+removal of burials at a documented cemetery located on French street in the

-of Wilmington, Delaware.
-The cemetery property, associated with the AD.
-1853
+downtown area of Wilmington, Delaware.
+The cemetery property, associated with

-Mother UAME Church, was scheduled to become the site of an eight to twelve
+the AD.
+1853 Mother UAME Church, was scheduled to become the site of an eight

-story MBNA America office tower, and the owners, working with the Church and
+to twelve story MBNA America office tower, and the owners, working with the

-the Delaware Historic Preservation Office, contracted with MAl to determine the
+Church and the Delaware Historic Preservation Office, contracted with MAl to

-limits of, removal, and analysis of the contents of the original cemetery
+determine the limits of, removal, and analysis of the contents of the original

-tract.
-To assist in the management of the project, representatives of the
+cemetery tract.
+To assist in the management of the project, representatives of

 Committee were established.
 An MAl research team conducted excavations on a six